Slashgear/webpack-workshop/docs/workshops/novice/code-assets.md

 ## Introduction

-A web application is not only JS and HTML, you need CSS to pump it!
+A web application is not only JS and HTML, you need CSS to pimp it!
 In this workshop we will try to load `style` in our application.

 ```